eliashaeussler/typo3-warming/README.md

 ![Context menu](Resources/Public/Images/Documentation/context-menu.png)

-The option "Warmup cache for this page" is available for all pages whereas the option "Warmup all caches" is only available for site root pages.
+The option "Warmup cache for this page" is available for all pages whereas the option "Warmup all caches" is only available for sites' root pages.

 ### Console command

-The extension provides a Console command which allows triggering cache warmup from the console or using a Scheduler task.
+The extension provides a console command which allows triggering cache warmup from the command-line or by using a Scheduler task.

 ```bash
 typo3cms warming:cachewarmup [-p|--pages <pages>] [-s|--sites <sites>] [-l|--languages <languages>] [--limit <limit>] [-x|--strict]